learn-co-curriculum/dsc-poisson-distribution/README.md

 $\mu$: The average number of successes over a given time period.
 For instance, the average number of customers that walk into a store in a given hour, or the average number of speeding violations a police officer sees in a shift.

-$x$: Our random variable--the number of successes we want to find the probability mass of given our knowledge of $\mu$.
+$x$: Our random variable - the number of successes we want to find the probability mass of given our knowledge of $\mu$.

 ### Relationship to the Binomial Distribution